 Include remote staff in team off-sites and other special events

-Whether it’s a formal occasion, like a companywide meeting, or a more casual activity like and awards-show contest, make sure remote employees are invited to attend.
-If logistics prevent them from being there in person, see if there’s a way to include them virtually.
-Or take pictures during the event and share them on the company’s intranet or social media page so remote employees can see them, too.
+Whether it’s a formal occasion, like a companywide meeting, or a more casual activity like an awards-show contest, make sure remote staff are invited to attend.
+If logistics prevent them from being there in person, try to include them virtually.
+Or take pictures during the event and share them on the firm's intranet or social media page so remote employees can see them, too.